Skip to content

 How to Configure a Vendor

-- Click on Vendor Configuration to open the settings panel.
+• Click on Edit to open the settings panel.

 Select Yes if the vendor contributes to your cost of goods sold (COGS).